Summary and typical use cases for different Quality of Service (QoS) parameters

 • Can be used to reduce the amount of time spent in the user thread to send data.

-• Must be used to send "large" data reliably.
+• In RTI Connext 7.3.0 and below, it must be used to send "large" data reliably.
 "Large" is defined as data that cannot be sent as a single packet by a transport.
 For example, to send data larger than 63K reliably using UDP/IP, you must configure DDS to send the data using asynchronous publishers.
+Starting in release 7.4.0, this is no longer a requirement.

 • Also see: Publish Mode QoS.